SNSystems/llvm-prepo/README.md

 This git repository contains a copy of LLVM (forked from commit 57bb7d2d7058512fff60f58c343aad15eae64afb) with work-in-progress modifications to output to a Program Repository.

 The changes are to add support for the program repository that was first shown at the [2016 US LLVM Developers’ meeting](https://llvm.org/devmtg/2016-11/) in the talk catchily titled “Demo of a repository for statically compiled programs”.
 You can relive the highs and lows by [watching it on YouTube](https://youtu.be/-pL94rqyQ6c).
-The early implementation demonstrated there has its [own Github repository](https://github.com/SNSystems/Toy-tools): in essence, this work re-implements the same thing in LLVM to give you the anticipated build-time improvements in a C++ compiler targetting Linux.
+The early implementation demonstrated there has its [own Github repository](https://github.com/SNSystems/Toy-tools): in essence, this work re-implements the same thing in LLVM to give you the anticipated build-time improvements in a C++ compiler targeting Linux.
+Further documentation can be found on the [project wiki](wiki).

 ## Building the Compiler